Contact us 24 hours a day, 7 days a weekIf you have any questions or comments:

 - 5/10: Mexican Customs worked with AEO to seize counterfeit merchandise as it passed through customs, effectively stopping the transportation of a substantial amount of counterfeit goods.

-- 2/10: Panamanian Customs seized merchandise that infringed AEO trademarks.
-Fines and Penalties were collected against the importer.
+- 2/10: Panama Customs seized merchandise that infringed AEO trademarks.
+Fines and penalties were collected against the importer.

-- 5/09: AEO representatives conducted an investigation into a stream of counterfeit AEO merchandise in the Southwestern U.S. With the help of U.S. Customs and Border Patrol, over 200,000 pieces of counterfeit apparel were seized.
+- 5/09: AEO representatives conducted an investigation into a stream of counterfeit AEO merchandise in the Southwestern U.S. With the help of U.S. Customs and Border Patrol, more than 200,000 pieces of counterfeit apparel were seized.